moinwiki/moin/docs/devel/translate.rst

 1. Make sure you have the latest version of the source tree (hg).
-   You will also need to have python installed.
+   You will also need to have python installed, with setuptools and babel packages.

 2. Go to the top directory and execute::